vgteam/giraffe-sv-paper/README.md

     * [Dedicated allele balance plotting scripts, for producing plots of how length-changing variants affect read coverage at variable sites](scripts/allele_balance_plot)
 * [Structural variant calling workflow](scripts/sv)
 * [Code and data archiving](scripts/archiving)

+## Finding Files Used

+If you do not have access to UCSC's internal AWS systems, you will probably not be able to access many of the files the scripts use at their given paths.
+Public archived copies of the data should be available via [UCSC](https://cglgenomics.ucsc.edu/giraffe-data/) and via [Zenodo with preregistered DOI 10.5281/zenodo.4721495](https://doi.org/10.5281/zenodo.4721495).

+## Replication Considerations

 Note that the top level workflows are not automated.
 Within each section, you will have to manually prepare the environment for and run each script.
 Some scripts expect to run locally with `vg` or `snakemake` installed and sufficient memory and scratch space, some scripts expect to run with access to a Kubernetes cluster, and some scripts expect to be launched on a Toil-managed autoscaling Mesos or Kubernetes cluster.
 We provide hints as to how to set up such environments, but a full tutorial is not given here.
 Additionally, scripts that launch asynchronous Kubernetes jobs do not include code to wait for the jobs to complete; that monitoring must be provided by you.